mavryk-network/taquito/website/versioned_docs/version-20.0.0/sapling.md

   })
   .then((shieldedTx) => {
     println(`The sapling transaction parameter is: ${shieldedTx}`);
-    Tezos.contract.at(saplingContractAddress)
+    Mavryk.contract.at(saplingContractAddress)
     .then((saplingContract) => {
         println(`Injecting the Sapling transaction using the ContractAbstraction...`);
-        // The amount MUST be specified in the send method to transfer the 3 tez to the shielded pool return saplingContract.methodsObject.default([shieldedTx]).send({ amount: 3 });
+        // The amount MUST be specified in the send method to transfer the 3 mav to the shielded pool return saplingContract.methodsObject.default([shieldedTx]).send({ amount: 3 });
     })
     .then((op) => {